Skip to main content

 The Paralympic Games It's all over.
 Our glorious golden summer of sport has finished.
 The Paralympics finished in spectacular fashion last night with a stunning Closing Ceremony, and now I'm watching the parade through London in honour of Team GB and Paralympics GB, on my computer here in Spain.…

+Patience, perspective and planning ahead: dealing with spanish administration and small children.
 A kind English friend, recently returned from her summer visit, has just lent me a book on parenting - the Supernanny toddler one, which she said all her friends back in England are using.
-It's the new Gina Ford, except less rigid (if the name means nothing, don't worry - this post isn't a…
+It's the…

-If, like me, you've been away for the summer, and have recently arrived back in Spain, you may be somewhat alarmed by the rise in IVA, effective as of last Saturday, 1 September.
-IVA is Impuesto sobre el Valor Añadido, and applies to virtually all goods and services, except health and educational.…
+Back to VAT If, like me, you've been away for the summer, and have recently arrived back in Spain, you may be somewhat alarmed by the rise in IVA, effective as of last Saturday, 1 September.
+IVA is Impuesto sobre el Valor Añadido, and applies to virtually all goods and services, except health and…

 The importance of eating local GUEST POST: CHRIS CHAPLOW Recently I was having tapas in a bar called ‘El Tipico Andaluz’, enjoying jamon y queso and aceite de oliva.
 Picking up the bottle of mineral water, I noticed it was not from Andalucia, but from northern Spain.
 I wondered why and asked the…

-GUEST POST: REBEKAH THOMPSON Feria has returned to Malaga!
+Malaga Feria Guest Post: Rebeka Thompson Feria has returned to Malaga!
 The annual Malaga summer fair takes place every August - it is a vibrant, energetic, 10-day celebration with all-night street parties, including lashings of flamenco, food and fino (dry sherry).
-The fair is over 500 years old; it…
+The fair is over 500…

-GUEST POST: REBEKAH THOMPSON I have never been to Thailand, but as it has become an increasingly popular destination for holidaying students and gap year travellers, I know many who have.
-One of the most alluring aspects of Thailand for university students and other travellers are the Full Moon…
+Fiesta de la Luna Llena.
+Guest Post: Rebeka Thompson I have never been to Thailand, but as it has become an increasingly popular destination for holidaying students and gap year travellers, I know many who have.
+One of the most alluring aspects of Thailand for university students and other…

 Manuel Cortes: a biography Guest Post: Rebekah Thompson One of the most famous (or some would say infamous) characters in Andalucía during the Civil War, not for his participation but for his ability to remain hidden for three decades, was Manuel Cortes, former Mayor of Mijas.
 Through hard work…